QuantEcon/lecture-source-py/source/rst/sci_libs.rst

 * the ``double`` in ``double geo_prog(...`` indicates that the function will return a double

-Not surprisingly, the C code is faster than the Python code
+Not surprisingly, the C code is faster than the Python code.

 A Cython Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Cython implementations look like a convex combination of Python and C
+Cython implementations look like a convex combination of Python and C.

 We're going to run our Cython code in the Jupyter notebook, so we'll start by loading the Cython extension in a notebook cell